peter65374/exam-annotator/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Open exam fort is a open exam and questions bank.
+The exam annoator is the editor for questioms importing.